Pain After Crown Prep

 Dental Crown Procedure

 Then, your dentists will make an impression of the tooth and provide you with a temporary crown until your next visit.
 At your next appointment, our dentist will fasten and apply your permanent crown with a special adhesive.
 It will feel uncomfortable at first, but after some time it will feel and function just like a natural tooth!

 Like any other dental procedure, you may be wondering if there is any Pain after Crown Prep.
 After your treatment, you can expect the area to be sore for up to a week and sensitive to hot and cold.
-At home, it is recommended to chew with the other side of your mouth for several days and rinse your mouth with warm saltwater.
+At home, we recommend chewing with the other side of your mouth for several days and rinsing your mouth with warm saltwater.

 Our team will provide you with the best tips to help you lessen and prepare for any Pain after Crown Prep.
 If your mouth feels too uncomfortable or sore, we can recommend medications and techniques to help your mouth feel comfortable again.

 Typically, not many people enjoy visiting the dentist and feel uncomfortable around the different dental tools.
 However, our team believes the most important person in the room is the one right in front of us.
 We will walk through all of our treatments and procedures with you to make you feel right at home!

 If you’ve been wondering when is the best time to have a dental crown procedure, now is better than ever!
 Our team keeps up with the newest technologies and techniques to ensure that all of our patients receive the highest quality care possible.
 If you have any questions about our treatments, one of our dentists will be happy to answer them.